open-telemetry/opentelemetry.io/content/en/status.md

 ## {{% param title %}}

-OpenTelemetry is made up of several components, each having different meanings for "status".
-For example, the status of a signal in the specification may not be the same as its status in a particular language SDK.
+OpenTelemetry is made up of [several components][main-comp], some language-specific and others language-agnostic.
+When looking for a status, make sure to look for the status from the right component page.
+For example, the status of a signal in the specification may not be the same as the signal status in a particular language SDK.

-The development status, or maturity level, of the [per-language SDKs](/docs/instrumentation/) is as follows:
+For the development status, or maturity level, of a [language SDK](/docs/instrumentation/), see the status section of that language:

 <div class="l-primary-buttons mt-0">